Basement Renovation Guide

 | New MEP installation (AC, electrical, plumbing) | Usually yes | Utility changes must be permitted and documented |

-| Waterproofing only, no structural change | Not always — depends on method | If no structural penetrations or change of use, sometimes building NOC suffices |
+| Waterproofing only, no structural change | Not always | If no structural penetrations or change of use, building NOC may suffice |

 | Decorative flooring or paint only | Usually not required | Cosmetic works typically fall under building manager discretion |